skip to content

 Geoff Burton

-In 1972 Burton returned to Australia working as a Director of Photography.
-Previous credits include SUNDAY TOO FAR AWAY, STORM BOY, A STREET TO DIE, THE YEAR MY VOICE BROKE, FLIRTING, SIRENS, THE SUM OF US, AFTERSHOCKS, FLIGHT OVER THE EQUATOR, THE ACTOR AND THE PRESIDENT, AUSTRALIANS AT WAR and THE FALL OF THE HOUSE which premiered at the 2004 Sydney Film Festival.
+In 1972 Burton returned to Australia working as a Director of Photography, director, writer or producer on over 50 films.
+His credits in various roles include SUNDAY TOO FAR AWAY, STORM BOY, A STREET TO DIE, THE YEAR MY VOICE BROKE, FLIRTING, SIRENS, BEDEVIL, THE SUM OF US, AFTERSHOCKS, FLIGHT OVER THE EQUATOR, THE ACTOR AND THE PRESIDENT, AUSTRALIANS AT WAR and THE FALL OF THE HOUSE.

 Filmography